appnexus/appnexus-html5-lib/README.md

-# AppNexus HTML5 Library
+# AppNexus HTML5 Client Library

-The AppNexus HTML5 library helps integrate HTML5 ads into websites in a safe and secure manner.
+The AppNexus HTML5 client library helps integrate HTML5 ads into websites in a safe and secure manner.

 ## Installation

-Run the following from the directory where you want the repo to liv in
+Run the following from the directory where you want the repo to live in

 ```
 git clone <this-repo-url> html5-lib